Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan - Ports & Buttons Sub.md

 # Interfacing with Other Subsystems
 1. Microcontroller
    - The Microcontroller subsystem will be connected to the PCB by the morpho pin receptacle connectors.
-It will also recieve the user's inputs from the push buttons
+It will also receive the user's inputs from the push buttons
 2. Display
    - The Display will react to the user's inputs based on what button is pressed.
 3. Case
    - The Case must have openings for the ports and the buttons so that they are accessible to the user.
 4. Power
-   - The Power subsystem will recieve power from the Molex ports and the terminal blocks to be able to distribute power throughout the board.
+   - The Power subsystem will receive power from the Molex ports and the terminal blocks to be able to distribute power throughout the board.
 The buttons will pull down 3.3 V to send a signal to the microcontroller when they are pressed.
 5. Post-processing
-   - The Post-Processing recieves Tach and PWM signals from the Molex ports.
+   - The Post-Processing sends Tach and PWM signals to the Molex ports.
 6. Pre-processing
-   - The Pre-Processing recieves Tach and PWM signals from the Molex ports.
+   - The Pre-Processing receives Tach and PWM signals from the Molex ports.
 7. Memory
    - The Memory Subsystem and the Ports and Buttons Subsystems are not connected.